Fourth, fifth, and sixth derivatives of position

-In physics, the fourth, fifth and sixth derivatives of position are defined as derivatives of the position vector with respect to time – with the first, second, and third derivatives being velocity, acceleration, and jerk, respectively.
-The higher-order derivatives are less common than the first three; thus their names are not as standardized, though the concept of a minimum snap trajectory has been used in robotics.
+In the physics field of kinematics, the fourth, fifth and sixth derivatives of position are generalizations of velocity and acceleration.
+They are defined as derivatives of the position vector with respect to time – with the first, second, and third derivatives being velocity, acceleration, and jerk, respectively.
+These higher-order derivatives are less common than the first three; thus their names are not as standardized, though the concept of a minimum snap trajectory has been used in robotics.

 The fourth derivative is referred to as snap, leading the fifth and sixth derivatives to be "sometimes somewhat facetiously" called crackle and pop, named after the Rice Krispies mascots of the same name.
 The fourth derivative is also called jounce.
+According to Don Eyles, a former NASA computer programmer, the use of snap, crackle, and pop for derivatives of jerk was suggested by NASA engineer Allan Klumpp during the Apollo Program.

 Applications

 Minimizing snap and jerk is useful in mechanical and civil engineering because it reduces vibrations and ensures smoother motion transitions.
 In civil engineering, railway tracks and roads are designed to limit snap, particularly around bends with varying radii of curvature.
 When snap is constant, the jerk changes linearly, producing a gradual increase in radial acceleration; when snap is zero, acceleration changes linearly.
 These profiles are often achieved using mathematical clothoid functions.
 The same principle is applied by roller coaster designers, who use smooth transitions in loops and helices to enhance ride comfort.

-In mechanical engineering, controlling snap and jerk is important in automotive design to prevent camfollowers from jumping off camshafts, and in manufacturing, where rapid acceleration changes in cutting tools can cause premature wear and uneven surface finishes.
-Minimum-snap and minimum-jerk trajectories is also used in trajectory generation in robotics.
+In mechanical engineering, controlling snap and jerk is important in fields such as automotive design, to prevent camfollowers from jumping off camshafts, and manufacturing, where rapid acceleration changes in cutting tools can cause premature tool wear and uneven surface finishes.
+Minimum-snap and minimum-jerk trajectories are also used in trajectory optimization in robotics.
 Minimum-snap trajectories for quadrotors can reduce control effort, while minimum-jerk trajectories for robotic manipulators produce predictable motions that improve control performance and facilitate human-robot interaction.